ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 How to: [Meet Images of Text](https://www.w3.org/WAI/WCAG21/quickref/#images-of-text)

-If the technologies being used can achieve the visual presentation, text is MUST be used to convey information rather than images of text except for the following:
+If the technologies being used can achieve the visual presentation, text MUST be used to convey information rather than images of text except for the following:

 - **Customizable**: The image of text can be visually customized to the user's requirements;
 - **Essential**: A particular presentation of text is essential to the information being conveyed.
 Logotypes (text that is part of a logo or brand name) are considered essential.